-Bill Scholl, who owns more than two decades of experience and success in administration at the collegiate level, was named vice president and director of athletics at Marquette University in 2014.
+Bill Scholl, who owns 30 years of experience and success in administration at the collegiate level, was named vice president and director of athletics at Marquette University in 2014.

 Scholl arrived in Milwaukee after most recently serving as the director of athletics at Ball State University.
 He reports directly to President Michael R. Lovell and is a member of the University Leadership Council.

 Scholl led Ball State from 2012–2014, during which eight programs reached the postseason and 13 teams placed either first or second in the Mid- American Conference.
 Ball State boasted four All-Americans in each of his two years and the Cardinals placed 54 student-athletes on all-conference teams in 2013–2014, a 14.9-percent increase over Scholl’s first year and a 54.3-percent increase over the year before his arrival.

 In his time at Ball State, Scholl also served as chairperson of the Mid- American Conference’s basketball issues working group and was a member of the conference’s finance committee.
 He oversaw a number of on-campus facility upgrades including the renovation of baseball and softball stadiums and the groundbreaking for a new football facility for team meetings and office space.

 Under Scholl’s leadership at Ball State, student-athletes also saw success in the classroom, with 14 teams scoring better than the national Division I average in the NCAA’s Academic Progress Report baseline.
 The men’s basketball team climbed in its academic standing steadily, posting a 2013 score that is 20 points higher than the national average.